Why action is cheaper than reaction – A strategic look at proactive vs reactive cybersecurity for SMBs

 No comments to show.

-’s talk about impact.
+Let’s talk about impact.
 A Fortune 100 enterprise hit by a ransomware attack may suffer a seven-figure loss and brand damage, but it likely won’t cease operations.

 According to multiple studies, 60% of small businesses close within six months of a major cyber incident.
 The direct and indirect costs (financial, operational, reputational, and legal) are often too much to bear.